ventilator/pixelstab/readme.md

 I have also built the totem mentioned above ("Zauberstab").
 Its a very high quality totem with a ton of features, extremly nice looking und unique.
  I wanted to build something more accessible, something which needs less soldering (no soldering at all), does not need a laser cutter and in general: its my own design.
- I am using standard parts from shops like AliExpress, standard open source software like WLED and of corse, my 3D printer.
+ I am using standard parts from shops like AliExpress, standard open source software like WLED and of course, my 3D printer.
 The design supports addon-ons, like a meshtastic node that sends the location of the totem to my peers.

 ## Bill of material